 You have a revocable living trust, which is also called a grantor trust.
 You want to know what happens to the trust after you die.

 The answer is it depends on how the trust is drafted.
 Wyoming has a strong spendthrift trust statute.
-For this reason, most Wyoming trusts leave your assets to your beneficiaries in trusts that they may manage themselves and which protect them from failed marriages, unpaid taxes and creditors.
+For this reason, most Wyoming trusts leave your assets to your beneficiaries in trusts that they may manage themselves and that protect them from failed marriages, unpaid taxes, and creditors.

 The solution was two-fold.
 The first step was moving the buildings and land into their own companies.
 This separated the assets from any operational risks, e.g. someone falling inside the facility.

 The second step was to transfer ownership of the LLCs into an asset protection trust.
 This removed title to the buildings and land from his name entirely, while the risky operations continued in their own LLC owned by the client.

 Separating the ownership of the assets from personal and business liabilities means there is less risk.
 That is, the most valuable assets are no longer tied to your operational company or your personal actions.
 The result is significantly less insurance is required, and thus significantly lower insurance premiums are paid out.

 Doctors often bemoan high malpractice premiums.
 This upward trend looks likely to continue in our litigious society, unfortunately.
 Fortunately, however, doctors have various means to fight back and protect their assets.